-- Aquafil (Italy and Slovenia) [112]: The Econyl PA6 product is a 100% recycled content product.
-Pre(70%) and post- (30%) consumer waste is used as feedstock.
-The production capacity is understood to be 9,000 tons/annum, although the proportion of recycled product is unspecified.
+- Aquafil (Italy and Slovenia) [126-127]: PA-6 can also be depolymerized to yield caprolactam.
+PA-6 from carpets is hydrolyzed with steam by Aquafil in a plant in Slovenia to obtain pure caprolactam recovered by vapor condensation, which is then recycled back to carpets.
+The Econyl PA6 product is a 100% recycled content product.
+Pre- (70%) and post- (30%) consumer waste is used as feedstock.
+The production capacity is understood to be 9,000 tons/annum, although the proportion of the recycled product is unspecified.
 In 2011 the company launched a polyamide textile take-back system.
-Feedstock includes used fishing nets. - Hyosung (Taiwan): The MIPAN Regen PA6 product is a 100% recycled content product and is third party certified by the Global Recycled Standard (GRS) [113].
+Feedstock includes used fishing nets. - Hyosung (Taiwan): The MIPAN Regen PA6 product is a 100% recycled content product and is the third party certified by the Global Recycled Standard (GRS) [127].
 Pre-consumer waste is used as feedstock.
-Data on production capacity could not be obtained.

-• Unifi (USA): The REPREVE PA66 product is manufactured with 100% recycled content and is solution dyed [114].
+Data on production capacity could not be obtained. - Unifi (USA): The REPREVE PA66 product is manufactured with 100% recycled content and is solution-dyed [128].
 Pre- and post-consumer waste is used as feedstock.
 Data on production capacity could not be obtained.
-The recycled content of the fibre is third party certified.
+The recycled content of the fibre is third-party certified.
 In 2011 the company launched a PA textile take-back option for industry production waste.

-An US review suggests that recycled polyamide is available in a wider range of deniers than recycled polyester and that dyeability is comparable [115].
+A US review suggests that recycled polyamide is available in a wider range of deniers than recycled polyester and that dyeability is comparable [129].
 Information on comparative mechanical strength and abrasion resistance could not be obtained.

 In cooperation with the Institute of Plastics Technology (IKT), Visiotech GmbH is currently developing a recycling process for PA12 waste powder, in which an in-situ regeneration takes place during the selective laser sintering process by coating the powder particles.
-The production of high-quality plastic components from recycled PA12 powder by means of selective laser sintering processes represents a ground breaking progress.
-The multiple reuse of recycled PA12 powder and the consequent cost reduction of the selective laser sintering production should enable the development of new markets.
+The production of high-quality plastic components from recycled PA12 powder by means of selective laser sintering processes represents groundbreaking progress.
+The multiple reuses of recycled PA12 powder and the consequent cost reduction of the selective laser sintering production should enable the development of new markets.
 Furthermore, the procurement of PA12 new powder can be drastically reduced, thus saving resources and the environment.